wangguanzzz/notes/elasticsearch.md

 ```
 return _id is the identity

-we can also explicitly provide the ip
+we can also explicitly provide the ip ( option: action.auto_create_index), this is the best practice
 ```
 PUT /products/_doc/100
 {